robinthibaut/robinthibaut/README.md

 ### About

-I am a Postdoc Researcher passionate about advancing Earth Sciences and exploring AI's transformative potential.
+I am a Computational Geoscientist passionate about advancing Earth Sciences and exploring AI's transformative potential.
 As a researcher, I specialize in data science techniques using Python programming to extract valuable insights from geospatial data.

 Contact me if you want to discuss a project or collaborate on one involving the application of Machine Learning in the geosciences.